 An immediate suspension notice will cease to have an effect when one of the following occurs:

-- 90 days have passed since you received the notice;
+- 90 days pass since you received the notice;

-- Once the matter has been determined by the Court (dismissed, found not guilty, or proven and sentenced).
+- The matter is determined by a court (dismissed, found not guilty, or proven and sentenced).

 Yes, under section 61F of the Road Transport (General) Act 1999, you can apply to the ACT Magistrates Court for a stay of the suspension notice.
 If the Magistrate grants the order to stay the notice then your right to drive is no longer suspended.

-An application for a stay must be lodged within 28 days after you have been issued with the immediate suspension notice.
+An application for a stay must be lodged within 28 days of the immediate suspension notice.

 The criteria for winning a stay are tough.
 You must show that there is an immediate need for a licence, and the need must be more than an inconvenience.
 For example, you require your licence for medical purposes or you require your licence to transport someone to medical appointments and public transport is not available to them.

-Interstate licence holders do not automatically get the benefit of a deduction from their disqualification period because their licences were not suspended, only their right to drive in the ACT.
-However, should the Magistrate be provided with evidence that your ability to drive has been affected, for example you live in NSW but work in the ACT, you can request to have the suspension period deducted from your disqualification period.
+Interstate licence holders do not automatically get the benefit of a deduction from their disqualification period because their interstate licences were not suspended (only their right to drive in the ACT).
+However, should the Magistrate be provided with evidence that your ability to drive has been affected – for example, you live in NSW but work in the ACT, you can request to have the suspension period deducted from your disqualification period.